zodern/meteor-relay/README.md

 });
 ```

 `schema` is always required, and must be a schema created from the `zod` npm package.
-If the method does not have any arguments, you can use `zod.never()` as the schema.
+If the method does not have any arguments, you can use `zod.undefined()` as the schema.
 If you do not want to check the arguments, you can use `zod.any()`.

 The schema is used to provide types for for the `run` function's parameter, and to check the arguments when calling the method.